 Other than ignoring them and not providing them with any information, Google is going after these companies.
 If you receive an unsolicited phone call or e-mail, you can report them to Google.

 You can also add your number to the FTC's national do not call registry.
 However, this only has limited results.
 Scammers are breaking the law in the first place, and are good at hiding their identities over the phone.

-From time to time, Google will actually call you, and there are only 2 reasons why -
+From time to time, Google will call you, and there are only two reasons why. -

 AdWords (Now called Google Ads)/Adwords Express - While there are Google Ads scams to be aware of, Google does make sales pitches for their advertising.
 They'll call you to see if you're interested in advertising with Google but won't say anything about search page rankings.